Skip to main content

 Halfway between Banff and Lake Louise (just two minutes down highway-93 south) sits Storm Mountain Lodge.
 These former Canadian Pacific Railway cabins have been refurbished to provide an authentic, yet elegant experience in the woods.
 Cabins are outfitted with claw-foot soaker tubs and stone fireplaces, while the main lodge itself has a library, lounging area, and some of the best Canadian cuisine this Park has to offer.
 Open Thursday to Sunday in the winter, Storm is the perfect basecamp for exploring Kootenay or Banff National Parks.

-Nestled along the Bow Valley Parkway, just moments away from Lake Louise and the Lake Louise Ski Resort, sits Baker Creek Chalets.
+Nestled along the Bow Valley Parkway, just moments away from Lake Louise and the Lake Louise Ski Resort, sits Baker Creek by Basecamp.
 This property is also constructed of log cabins, a main lodge, an amazing restaurant and, perhaps best of all, a skating rink in the woods.
 Baker Creek offers jacuzzi suites and private cabins (family and couple sized) with the option for self-contained lofts.
 Baker Creek is open seven days a week while their renowned restaurant runs on limited hours in the winter.

 Baker Creek, Banff National ParkBaker Creek, Banff National ParkBaker Creek, Banff National Park